Justin Posey locations mentioned in Beyond the Maps Edge

 Dad’s House

 • Tucson, Arizona VERIFIED – The father’s “untropical Tucson backyard” is mentioned in a humorous anecdote.
-Despite Dad’s larger-than-life New Mexican background, he apparently tries to cultivate a “tropical paradise” in arid Tucson.
-Importance: Secondary (a specific setting for one of the chapter’s memorable incidents).
+Despite Dad’s larger-than-life New Mexican background

 (No fictional locales.
 All locations correspond to real places or regions in the Western U.S.)